 Co-Authors: Jeffery L. Dunoff, Anthony F. Lang Jr., Mattias Kumm, And Antje Wiener

-11. A View of Transformative Reconciliation: Strange Multiplicity & the Spirit of Haida Gwaii at 20 (2015)
+11. A View of Transformative Reconciliation: Strange Multiplicity and the Spirit of Haida Gwaii at Twenty (2015)

 12. Integral Nonviolence.
 Two Lawyers on Nonviolence: Mohandas K. Gandhi and Richard B. Gregg (2018)

 13. Sustainable Democratic Constitutionalism and Climate Crisis (2020)